M2MCloud/AzureIotWorkshop/HOL2/readme.md

    ![addinput](content/createinput.png)
 1. Click the cross in the input blade to go back to the streaming job overview

-### Add The Archive output
+#### Add The Archive output

 The first output will be for an archive of raw data received from the device.

 1. Under `Job Topology` select `Outputs`

    ![outputs](content/asaoutputs.png)
-1. In the Outputs Blade, select Add and populate the fields as follows and click `Create`, selecting the storage account you created earlier as the `Storage account` option
+1. In the Outputs Blade, select Add and populate the fields as follows and click `Create`, selecting the storage account you created in the previous Hands On Lab as the `Storage account` option

    ![addoutput](content/createoutput.png)
    1. For copy-paste convenience, the Partition Key is `deviceId` and the Row Key is `EventEnqueuedUtcTime`
 1. Click the cross in the output blade to go back to the streaming job overview

-### Add A Query
+#### Add A Query

 1. Under `Job Topology` select `Query`